finger563/unreal-rtsp-display/README.md

    runnable runs a bound function from the RtspClientComponent class which receives the raw data, parses it into jpeg frames, decompresses the jpeg frames, and then updates some mutex-protected data to inform the game thread (RtspClientComponent::TickComponent) that new data is available.
+This class is also used to allow the FSocket::Connect (TCP connection from RTSP Client to RTSP Server) to run without blocking the main / game thread.
 4. `M_Display` and `M_Display_Inst`: these assets in the Content/Materials
    directory are simple materials which render a texture parameter with optional configuration for the UV mapping of the texture.
 This material instance is